Governance: Audit & Supervisory Committee

 1. Dialogue with Executive Officers

-Opportunities were provided for all Audit & Supervisory Committee Members, including Independent Audit & Supervisory Committee Members, to engage in discussions with the Chairman of the Board, President and CEO, Senior Executive Vice President, Corporate Functional Officers, Business segment CEOs, Business Division COOs, General Managers of Administrative Departments within each business segment, as well as the General Manager of the Internal Audit Department, General Manager of the Corporate Strategy & Planning Department, and General Managers of the Corporate Staff Sections.
+Opportunities were provided for Audit & Supervisory Committee Members, including Independent Audit & Supervisory Committee Members, to engage in discussions with the Chairman of the Board, President and CEO, Senior Executive Vice President, Corporate Functional Officers, business segment CEOs, business division COOs, General Managers of administrative departments within each business segment, the General Manager of Business Development for Japan, the General Manager of the Internal Audit Department, the General Manager of the Corporate Strategy & Planning Department, the General Manager of the CVC Office, the General Manager of the Capital Alliance Office, and General Managers of the Corporate Staff Sections.

 2. Attendance at Important Meetings

-In addition to participating in Audit & Supervisory Committee meetings, Members attended Board of Directors meetings in their capacity as Directors.
-They also took part in key committees, including the Corporate Governance and Nomination Committee and the Compensation Committee.
+In addition to participating in Audit & Supervisory Committee meetings, Members attend Board of Directors meetings in their capacity as Directors.
+They also take part in key committees, including the Corporate Governance and Nomination Committee and the Compensation Committee.
 Full-time Audit & Supervisory Committee Members attended meetings of major internal management bodies, such as the Executive Committee and Business Strategy Committee, and provided opinions as necessary.
-Independent Audit & Supervisory Committee Members participated in Board of Directors meetings after receiving briefings on discussions held in the Executive Committee and other subordinate bodies, offering input as appropriate.
+Independent Audit & Supervisory Committee Members participated in Board of Directors meetings after receiving briefings on discussions held in the Executive Committee and other subordinate bodies and provided input as appropriate.

 3. On-site Audits and Observations

 Audit & Supervisory Committee Members proactively conducted on-site audits and visits to overseas and domestic operating companies to gain a clear understanding of local circumstances.
-When selecting locations for these audits and visits, both quantitative factors such as investment amount and net income and qualitative factors such as the business environment and compliance cases were considered.
+When selecting locations, both quantitative factors such as investment amount and net income, and qualitative factors such as the business environment and compliance cases, are considered.

-In FY2024 (ended March 31, 2025), Committee Members met with the CEOs and executive officers of 12 operating companies across 6 overseas locations and 21 domestic operating companies, as well as the the ethe heads of 10 overseas and domestic offices.
+In FY2025 (ended March 31, 2026), Members met with the CEOs and executive officers of 13 operating companies across six overseas locations and 15 domestic operating companies, as well as the heads of two overseas offices.
 The results of these audits were reported to the Chairman of the Board, the President and CEO, and relevant executive officers.

-At least one Independent Audit & Supervisory Committee Member participated in on-site audits and visits to 8 companies in 3 overseas countries and 14 domestic operating companies, as well as 3 overseas and domestic offices.
+At least one Independent Audit & Supervisory Committee Member participated in on-site audits and visits to six companies in four overseas countries and 12 domestic operating companies, as well as one overseas office.

 4. Reinforcement of Corporate Governance on a Consolidated Basis

-In addition to holding dialogues with the CEOs and other executive officers of operating companies, quarterly information exchange sessions were arranged with the Audit & Supervisory Board Members of 33 major operating companies in Japan.
-These Board Members also organized subcommittees to share information and exchange opinions.
-We provided training support for individuals scheduled to be assigned as Full-time Audit & Supervisory Board Members at operating companies.
-We will continue working to strengthen corporate governance on a consolidated basis through regular monitoring.
+In addition to holding dialogues with CEOs and other executive officers of operating companies, quarterly information exchange sessions are arranged with Audit & Supervisory Board/Committee Members of 34 major operating companies in Japan.
+These members also organize subcommittees to share information and exchange opinions.
+Training support is provided for individuals scheduled to be assigned as full-time Audit & Supervisory Board/Committee Members at operating companies.
+Efforts will continue to strengthen corporate governance on a consolidated basis through regular monitoring.

-Enhancing the Effectiveness and Auditing Activities of the Audit & Supervisory Committee
+Enhancing the Effectiveness of the Audit & Supervisory Committee

-MC conducted annual evaluations of the Board of Directors to continuously improve the effectiveness of its corporate governance.
-The Audit & Supervisory Committee focused on the following matters, referring to issues identified in the effectiveness evaluation.
+MC conducts annual evaluations of the effectiveness of the Board of Directors to continuously improve corporate governance.
+The Audit & Supervisory Committee focused on the following matters, referring to issues identified in the evaluation.

 1. Strengthening Collaboration with Independent Directors